 , treat the family to a big breakfast in Wilson at Nora’s Fish Creek Inn

 .
-Then head out to Teton Village to mountain bike, bungee trampoline, ride the Aerial Tram and tackle the ropes course and drop tower in the Grand Adventure Park
+Then head out to Teton Village to mountain bike, bungee trampoline, ride the Aerial Tram and tackle the ropes course and lookout tower in the Grand Adventure Park

 .
 After that, grab a picnic lunch from Bodega